Kong/terraform-provider-konnect/docs/resources/gateway_plugin_hmac_auth.md

 - `algorithms` (List of String) A list of HMAC digest algorithms that the user wants to support.
 Allowed values are `hmac-sha1`, `hmac-sha256`, `hmac-sha384`, and `hmac-sha512`
 - `anonymous` (String) An optional string (Consumer UUID or username) value to use as an “anonymous” consumer if authentication fails.
 - `clock_skew` (Number) Clock skew in seconds to prevent replay attacks.
+Default: 300
 - `enforce_headers` (List of String) A list of headers that the client should at least use for HTTP signature creation.
 - `hide_credentials` (Boolean) An optional boolean value telling the plugin to show or hide the credential from the upstream service.
+Default: false
 - `realm` (String) When authentication fails the plugin sends `WWW-Authenticate` header with `realm` attribute value.
 - `validate_request_body` (Boolean) A boolean value telling the plugin to enable body validation.
+Default: false

 <a id="nestedatt--ordering"></a>